iarakshana/hw7/README.md

 Query this table to find:

-1. The average salary of police officers in the city.
+1. The average salary of firefighters in the city.
 2. Total expenditures on salaries in the Mayor's office.
 3. Number of people working in the three largest departments.